 Who is FirstPoint Collection Resources?

-FirstPoint Resources aka FirstPoint Inc. aka FirstPoint Collection Resources, Inc. is a debt collection agency located in Greensboro, North Carolina.
-They specialize in accounts receivable management and collections, background screening, business credit reports, Equifax credit and mortgage solutions, and mystery shopping.
+FirstPoint Collection Resources provides a broad range of services, including accounts receivable management, collections, background screening, business credit reports, Equifax credit and mortgage solutions, and mystery shopping.

 How can I remove FirstPoint Collection Resources from my credit report?

 Collections can hurt your credit score and remain on your credit report for up to seven years regardless of whether you pay it or not.
 Unfortunately, paying the collection could even lower your credit score.